 When a person dies or becomes incapacitated as a result of an illness or accident, our laws make certain assumptions about what should happen.
 For an LGBTQ+ family, unfortunately, those assumptions may be the opposite of what the person would have wanted.

 At Rowe Law Offices, P.C., our attorneys provide estate planning and probate services for LGBT families.
 We offer a free initial consultation to discuss your concerns.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 What Will Happen If I Die Or Become Incapacitated?